Advertisement

 Robert Irwin and Julia Morris on the set of I'm a Celebrity

-Why is Robert co-hosting I’m a Celebrity… Get Me Out of Here?
+Robert is now co-hosting I’m a Celebrity… Get Me Out of Here

 Robert Irwin holding a camera at Australia Zoo